-Two integers n and m are neighbors in a collection of type MyProx if and only if their distance (as specified by r) is less than 10.
-We call r the indicator relation of the proximal collections of type MyProx.
+It means that two integers n and m are neighbors in a collection of type MyProx if and only if (iff) their "distance", as specified by r, is less than 10.
+We call r the indicator relation of a proximal collection such as MyProx.